BLCM/BLCMods/Borderlands 2 mods/Naarin/Readme.md

 **HUD.txt**

-This mod allows to show/hide some HUD elements.
+This mod allows to show/hide some HUD elements, mod the value inside at will.

 **Melee_Enhancement.txt**

 **Simulate_More_Vault_Hunters.txt**

-This mod allows to edit the number of Vault Hunters in-game.
+This mod allows to edit the number of Vault Hunters in-game, mod the value inside at will.